obliviateandsurrender/Qure/README.md

 This project implements Quantum Transformer model to forecast time series data coming from health sector and implements quantum transformer to classify the time series data as malignant or benign.

 There are two major components in this project :

 * Feature Predictor
 * Anomaly Detector

+The image below shows the workflow of the system.

 ![alt text](https://github.com/obliviateandsurrender/NYUAD-2023-FeeQra/blob/main/workflow.png)